Wes-Newton/Machine_Learning_1/README.md

 were added to show the models, decisions boundaries, or predictions.
 It most cases the relevant routines from Sci-Kit learn were added.
 Exercise 5 was not covered at Johnwittenanuer.net that I found.

+Examples from the book 'Python Machine Learning' is added in the Python_ML folder.